openhab/openhab-addons/bundles/org.openhab.binding.mqtt.espmilighthub/README.md

 mosquitto_pub -u username -P password -p 1883 -t 'milight/states/0x0/rgb_cct/1' -n -r
 ```

-Note that the group 0 (or ALL group) is not autodiscovered as a thing and thus has to be added manually if needed (see section [Using the group 0](#using-the-group-0) for details on when and how to do this)
+Note that the group 0 (or ALL group) is not auto discovered as a thing and thus has to be added manually if needed.

 ## Thing Configuration